charrlotteadelina/charrlotteadelina.github.io/_pages/about.md

 <br>

 I am Charrlotte, a PhD candidate in Human Geography at Freie Universität Berlin.
-I carry an Integrated Masters in Development Studies from the Indian Institute of Technology - Madras.
+I hold an Integrated Masters in Development Studies from the Indian Institute of Technology - Madras (IIT-M).
 I worked in various research and policy think-tanks from 2016 to 2021.

 <br>